acelost/Spectrum/README.md

 ## F.A.Q.
  TODO

-Do you still have a question?
+Do you still have questions?
 Ask them in Telegram channel [t.me/spectrum_android](t.me/spectrum_android).

 ## License